boli32/QuestTracker/README.md

 ### Can I adjust weather effects manually
 Technically, yes you can, by editing the JSON files direct and setting the date to before these changes took place.
 It is advisable to use the inbuilt tools and make sure the weather runs for a couple of months bfore you start the campaign to even out any extreme fluctuations.
 Look to forcing weather trends if you wanted to have a drought or cold snap effect the world outside of the seasonal changes.

+### Can I change the order of Quest Groups to have them display in a different order on the Quest Tree Page
+Yes, you can carefully edit the qt-quest-groups rollable table, although this is not an ideal solution and I may add a reordering functionality later should there be call for it.

+### I've noticed you can create quest relationships and then move them into separate quest groups, this results in weirdness on the Quest Tree Page
+Yes, that is a workaround to having relationships between quest groups and it *can* result in a very pretty Quest Tree Page, but without a lot of trial and error the Quest Tree Page is not designed to work with this in mind.
+I left this in as the only other option would be to wipe all relasionships when you add a quest to a quest group which would cause more frustration.

 ---

 ## Updates

 #### 2025-01-07
+* **v0.9.1.7.1** Swapped DELETE for CONFIRM in a popup
 * **v0.9.1.7** Removed JumpGate Toggle and where it was used (paths fixed now), kept variable in case it is needed later.
 * **v0.9.1.6** If a rollable table needs to be created, it is now hidden from players.
 * **v0.9.1.5** Added Switches to toggle between Imperial or Metric Weather Measurements.